 Traditional DLP tools require extremely precise policies that can often get in the way of productivity.
 In fact, nearly 70% of respondents to a recent survey reported that three in every four incident alerts they investigate within their traditional DLP solution are false positives.
 This generates complaints from the security team and can create alert fatigue, leading to a slower response to real threats.

-Another challenging factor: Without trustworthy, automated classification and monitoring of new data and devices, the burden of keeping the organizations’ DLP rules up to date falls to the users.
-And most CISOs would agree that human error is their organization’s biggest cyber vulnerability.
+Another challenging factor: Without trustworthy, automated classification and monitoring of new data and devices, the burden of keeping the organisations’ DLP rules up to date falls to the users.
+And most CISOs would agree that human error is their organisation’s biggest cyber vulnerability.

 There are three unique types of insider risks—accidental, negligent and malicious—and they all have one thing in common: people.